lumynou5/Minecraft-Plugin-Safe-Chat/README.md

 | `_RESET`         | Set the following text to the default style. |

 You can find specific ones for every entry in the generated configuration file.

+## Acknowledgements

+Thanks [Sapiens_homo](https://github.com/laizhengbao), who helped me to test the plugin.

+## License

+The source code is distributed under the MIT license.
+See [LICENSE.md](LICENSE.md) for further information.